-A cough is a common reflex action that aims to clear the throat of mucus or foreign irritants.
-Coughing to clear the throat is typically an infrequent action, although there are a number of other conditions that can cause more frequent bouts of coughing.
+Coughing is a common reflex that clears your throat of mucus or foreign irritants.
+While everyone coughs to clear their throat from time to time, a number of conditions can cause more frequent coughing.

-A cough is the standard way of clearing the throat.
-When the airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.
+When your airways become clogged with mucus or foreign particles such as smoke or dust, a cough serves as a reflexive reaction that helps clear the particles and make breathing easier.

 Usually, this type of coughing is relatively infrequent, but coughing will increase with exposure to irritants such as smoke.